opencast/opencast/docs/guides/admin/docs/upgrade.md

 To start the migration, first make sure you have Python ≥ 3.6 installed on your system.
 You can run these scripts from any of your systems as long as it can establish a connection to your database.
-You only have to run these scripts once
+You only have to run these scripts once.

 To upgrade, choose the script for the database type you are running, either `workflows_postgresql.py` or `workflows_mariadb.py`